 Beyond merit or athletic scholarships, Ursuline does not provide need-based aid for international students.

-Once this step is complete, your Ursuline Admission Counselor will contact you via email to confirm that admission has been granted and your I-20 documentation has been received.
+After you have been admitted, your Ursuline Admission Counselor will contact you via email to confirm that admission has been granted and your I-20 documentation has been received.
 You will then be given the opportunity to purchase Express Shipping to have your I-20 submitted to your current address.

 Students should apply for outside scholarship and sponsorship early in the process; if possible, this should be before applying for admission to college in the U.S. These scholarships are often offered early and are reviewed earlier on than the U.S.’s domestic scholarship timeline.